maesoser/route_lookup/readme.md

 This is the most complex and large method of this code.
 It reads the route table file and, depending of the content of the line, make one thing or another.

-If the mask is less than 24: It stores the interface written in the file in the position defined by the last 24 bits of the IP.
+**If the mask is less than 24:** It stores the interface written in the file in the position defined by the last 24 bits of the IP.

-If the mask is equal or more than 24: It reads the memory stored in the main table.
-If it has a "1" in the "special bit" (indicating it's an index to the stable instead of an interface) the method goes to stable and writes the interface in the corresponding address inside the secondary table.
+**If the mask is equal or more than 24:** It reads the memory stored in the main table.
+If it has a "1" in the "special bit" ,indicating it's an index to `stable` instead of an interface, the method goes to stable and writes the interface in the corresponding address inside the secondary table.

-If it has not a "1" (meaning that is the first route entry that extends this this IP range more than 24 bits) it resizes the second table in order to store 256 new positions (corresponding to the last byte of an IP, 192.123.23.X ).
+If it has not a "1", meaning that is the first route entry that extends this this IP range more than 24 bits, it resizes the second table in order to store 256 new positions corresponding to the last byte of an IP, 192.123.23.X .
 After that, it copies the interface stored in the main table to the second table and after that it updates the information stored in the main table by writting a 1 in the 16th bit and the index to the stable entry in the rest of the bits.

 - **interface_lookup(uint32_t *IP_lookup, short int *ntables,unsigned short *interface):**